scalar-labs/scalardb/docs/storage-abstraction.md

 }
 ```

-Again, note that the storage abstraction operations are not transactional, and data inconsistencies can happen when failures happen during the execution of the operations.
+Again, note that the storage abstraction operations are not transactional, and data inconsistencies can happen when failures occur during the execution of the operations.

 ## Storage abstraction API Guide